maratsubkhankulov/trust-website/_posts/2018-01-09-what-is-trust-wallet.md

 title: "What is Trust Wallet?"
 ---

-Trust is a secure Ethereum and ERC20 token wallet.
+Trust is a secure Ethereum, ERC20 and ERC223 token wallet.